mfem/web/src/partial-assembly.md

 hexahedral elements to perform the action of **B** without storing it as a matrix.

-The partial assembly algorithm requires optimal amount of memory transfers (with respect to the polynomial order) and near-optimal FLOPs for operator evaluation.
+The partial assembly algorithm requires the optimal amount of memory transfers (with respect to the polynomial order) and near-optimal FLOPs for operator evaluation.
 It consists of an operator *setup* phase, that evaluates and stores **D** and an operator *apply* (evaluation) phase that computes the action of